RenderKit/ospray/README.md

 The provided user pointer `userPtr` is passed as first argument to the callback function[^8] and the reported progress is in (0–1\].
-If the callback function returns zero than the application requests to cancel rendering, i.e. the current `ospRenderFrame` will return at the first opportunity and the content of the frambuffer will be undefined.
+If the callback function returns zero than the application requests to cancel rendering, i.e., the current `ospRenderFrame` will return at the first opportunity and the content of the frame buffer will be undefined.
 Therefore, better clear the framebuffer with `ospFrameBufferClear` then before a subsequent call of `ospRenderFrame`.